 Like accountants, you should expect a fractional CFO to be a certified public accountant or hold a certified management accountant (CMA) designation.
 The CMA is a globally recognized credential that confirms a pro's expertise in planning and analysis, accounting technologies, performance management, and risk management.

-Before retaining an accountant’s services, speak with accountants from several firms to learn about their experience, capabilities, style of communication, and fee structure.
+Before retaining an accountant’s services, speak with small business accountants from several firms to learn about their experience, capabilities, style of communication, and fee structure.
 Here are some questions you can ask to home in on the best candidates:

 How many small business customers do you support?